-Serbia: TPP Kolubara B is not the case of state aid against the EU rules8.
-September 2015. / News Serbia Energy
+Serbia: TPP Kolubara B is not the case of state aid against the EU rules, News Serbia Energy

 Energy Community Secretariat received a complaint claiming that the public enterprise Elektroprivreda Srbije (EPS) has received State aid without the approval of the Commission for State Aid Control.